GaryAllanJackson/ExcelControlledAutomater/README.md

 Close tab                               |Closes an open tab                                                                                                         |1                                       |
 Compare Text                            |Compares element text, based on the selector type and selector, against last Get Text that was saved                       |                                        |
 Connect to Database                     |Provide Server Name and Database Name                                                                                      |Server=ServerName, Database=DatabaseName|
+Create Test File                        |Creates a test file based on the selector type and selector or all elements if omitted                                     |new_test_file.xlsx
 Get all xpath and css selectors         |Prints all element xPath and Css Selector values based on selector type and selector and saves them to the specified file  |File Path and File Name                 |
 Get JSON from API                       |Gets JSON from the API endpoint                                                                                            |                                        |
 Get table information                   |Prints table information based on the selector type and selector in vertical or horizontal orientation                     |Horizontal or Vertical print orientation|